 Candidates have to choose any one of these during the examination.

-GATE 2024 Paper contains the General Aptitude (GA) section (15 Marks) as it is applicable for all papers of GATE 2024.
+GATE 2025 Paper contains the General Aptitude (GA) section (15 Marks) as it is applicable for all papers.

 Zonal | Tentative List of Examination Cities/Towns |